 ******ALL IN TUCSON UNLESS OTHERWISE NOTED******

-A very nice vase with an Avanyu/water serpent design by Vickie Martinez Tafoya.
-9.25 inches tall.
-SOLD.
 A beautiful large Jemez wedding vase by Marcella Yepa with a swirling melon design with a micaceous band.
 12 inches high and 6.5 inches wide. $525.
+This bear paw vase was made by Tina Garcia (1957-2005) It stands 9.5 inches tall. $1200

-Two views of a wonderful vase by Marcella Yepa with a pattern suggestive of water.
-13 inches tall.
-SOLD.
 The vase with the horned lizards is by Betty Manygoats, who made this style famous.
 9 inches tall. $300.
 Next is a similar vase, but by her daughter, Elizabeth Manygoats.
 8 inches tall and $180.
-(TUCSON) click for larger images
+Two views of a vae by Kenneth Williams.
+7.25 inches tall. $120. click for larger images

 Below is a vase from San Juan Pueblo, made around 1900.
 It still has the original price on the bottom: $2.75